 - After School Art & Social Skills – Students have fun learning social skills through games and art projects.
 This group meets once a month after school at each of the elementary schools in the Rim of the World School District.
 Each student will bring his or her art project home.
 Snacks are provided.

 - Parents As Teachers – Parents As Teachers (PAT) is an early childhood education program.
 PAT is designed to give parents of children prenatal to 5 years old information and support to help you be your child’s first and best teacher.
 A Parent Educator will come to your home with a lesson customized for the age of your child.
 You will receive information on your child’s development and play-based learning activities.
 Group Connections brings parents in the PAT Program together once a quarter to share experiences and to discuss parenting topics.

 - Strengthening Families Program (SFP) – The Strengthening Families Program was designed by Dr. Karol Kumpfer and is available to families with teens (SFP) or parents of elementary age children (SFP Elementary).
 SFP involves the whole family, while SFP Elementary are classes for parents.
 Come and learn the keys to good communication, stress reduction, and positive behavior modification.

 - Transition to Independence Process (TIP) Program – All youth and young adults face many decisions as they transition to adulthood.
 Transition to Independence Process (TIP) provides aid and encouragement to young people as they face this transition.
 Rim Family Services provides a TIP facilitator to help youth explore education and career goals.
 Youth also learn how to work toward self-sufficiency in a group or one on one setting.

 - Therapy – Therapy is available to community members through this program on a limited basis.

 Please call if you have questions or would like more information about any of these services.
-Ask for Martha (909) 336-1800.
+Ask for Erin (909) 336-1800.